Losing a child without losing faith: the Catherine "Kat" Demes story

 “If we don’t help kids survive, where is the world going?”
 Dina Bourdakos, Kat’s mom

 It all began with a lazy eye.
-Young Catherine “Kat” Demes had to sometimes turn her head slightly sideways to be able to look straight at people.
+My Kat had to sometimes turn her head slightly sideways to be able to look straight at people.
 Maybe she only needed prescription glasses.
-That is why her mother Dina took her to an ophthalmologist.
+That is why along with my husband Peter took her to an ophthalmologist.
 A mother knows best, right?
-What Dina didn’t know was that her sweet little 4-year-old girl had just begun a very difficult medical journey.
+What I didn’t know was that my sweet little 4-year-old girl had just begun a very difficult medical journey.

 The diagnosis hit like a bombshell.
 Kat had Diffuse Intrinsic Pontine Glioma (DIPG), an inoperable tumour with a median survival rate under 12 months.
-As the doctors spoke to her and her husband, Dina could barely hear the words.
+As the doctors spoke to me and my husband, I could barely hear the words.
 Brain tumor.
 Inoperable.
 Radiation.
-She could not bear the truth.
-How could she?
-Her baby was going to die!
+I could not bear the truth.
+The truth was my baby was going to die!

 A lazy eye was now a question of life and death.
 Radiation treatments began.
 30 sessions.
 Harsh on the body of a young and helpless child.
-But Kat never complained.
+But my hero never complained.
 Only once did she ask a question.
 It was a question that would break any mother’s heart.
 When her mouth started to be crooked, she asked “Mommy, when will my smile be straight again?”
-Dina stayed strong: “Your smile is perfect, my beautiful sunshine.”
+I stayed strong: “Your smile is perfect, my beautiful sunshine.”

 Kat D DIPG Fund